Mt Yasur Volcano Information.

-- Wear appropriate Shoes
+Wear appropriate Shoes

 Flexible, warm enclosed shoes keep out the cold, sand, dust and make the climb much easier.

-- Bring a scarf and or Beanie
+Bring a scarf and or Beanie

-- Safety Glasses
+Safety Glasses or Ash Masks

 The tour company will offer you bottled water but not readily hand it out.
 Ask for your free water and bring it with you.
 The climb while short it’s certainly steep and will get your heart racing.
 Kids will need water and so will you.

-- Don’t Pack Snacks
+Don’t Pack Snacks

-With all that dust and sand flying around in the wind gusts, you won’t get much chance to sit and snack.
+With all that ash and sand flying around in the wind gusts, you won’t get much chance to sit and snack.
 You are only up there for roughly 1 hour, eat before and after your visit.

-- Pack a Flashlight
+Pack a Flashlight

-- Pack a camera for kids
+Pack a camera for kids

-- Raincoat – Poncho
+Raincoat – Poncho

 There is zero protection from rain, and it’s a good 10 – 15 minute walk from the 4 x 4 transport vans.
-If it rains up there, have light weight ponchos to throw on to continue enjoying the Magma display.
+If it rains up there, have lightweight ponchos to throw on to continue enjoying the Magma display.

-- Post a Letter
+Post a Letter

 Vanuatu Post has cleverly placed a Post Box at the base of the Volcano where you can send a letter or postcard to yourselves, friends or family (mail collected daily).
 A family fun activity highly recommended.
 Match up the experience with a visit to Hideaway Island and dive to send a Waterproof Postcard in The Worlds Only Underwater Post Office, also in Vanuatu.

-- Prepare kids for noise, explosions and safety concerns
+Prepare kids for noise, explosions and safety concerns

 Mt Yasur Volcano is a wonderful educational experience for children.
 Go now before they change everything making Mt Yasur only viewable from a distance.
 Once darkness falls, the real excitement begins and never again will your children say they haven’t experienced an Active Volcano or felt her rumble.
-Staring down into the red hot lava storm of Mt Yasur is a sight you won’t soon forget.
+Staring down into the red-hot lava storm of Mt Yasur is a sight you won’t soon forget.